MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/bring-everyone-together.md

    - **User CSV** – Use this CSV template file to enter the users' phone numbers, and user details.
 The CSV template file contains relevant instructions and examples.
 Read the instructions carefully before filling and uploading the file.
 This file is mandatory and must be uploaded before proceeding to the next step.

      ![Screenshot of Import Multiple Users window](media/import-multiple-users.png)

 5. Upload the prepared CSV file, and select **Upload**.
 6. Your users are now uploaded.

 ## Invite people to install Kaizala

-You can invite people to install Kaizala in three easy steps:
+You can invite people to install Kaizala in three easy steps.

 ### Step 1 – Send SMS invites for installing Kaizala